How Does LendingTree Get Paid?

 USDA construction loans

-For low- to moderate-income borrowers looking to build a home in an eligible rural area, a USDA construction loan combines a USDA guaranteed loan with a construction loan in a combination construction-to-permanent loan.
-That means they qualify, sign and close on one loan without having to modify it once construction is completed.
+Low- to moderate-income borrowers looking to build a home in a rural area can use a USDA construction loan for the task.
+This program combines a USDA guaranteed loan with a construction loan in one, so you won’t have to refinance your mortgage once construction is complete.

 CitizenshipMust be a U.S. citizen, U.S. noncitizen national or qualified nonresident